Individual, Couples, and Family Psychotherapy for Children, Adolescents, and Adults

 Anger Management Group

 Wednesdays ● 6:00 pm – 8:00 pm

 Fee: $60 per session

 Leaders: Ray DiGiuseppe, Ph.D.
-ABPP, Jeff Goldman, M.A. and Chris Kelly, M.A.
+ABPP, Brianna Cheney, M.A. and Mark Schiffman, M.S.

 The Anger Management Group Therapy program promotes the understanding of anger as an active factor in causing dysfunctional interpersonal relationships, family problems, romantic relationships, work difficulties, etc. The group is based on empirically supported principles concerning the understanding, assessment, and treatment of dysfunctional anger and aggression.
 Clients are taught to became aware of their dysfunctional anger and recognize the triggers to their anger.
 Through cognitive restructuring, anger-inducing dysfunctional beliefs are replaced with more adaptive ones.
 Assertive, prosocial emotional and behavioral responses to resolve conflicts are also taught.